Charmed Actors Who Have Passed Away

 David Carradine

 The biggest villains in the first season of "Charmed" appeared in the season finale, "Déjà Vu All Over Again."
 Carlos Gómez's character, Inspector Rodriguez, teams up with the time demon Tempus, played by David Carradine, to take down the Charmed One.
 Tempus keeps resetting the day until Rodriguez can kill all three of the witches.
-They ultimately defeat the demons, although they sadly lose series regular Andy Trudeau (Ted King) in the process.
+The girls ultimately defeat the demons, although they sadly lose series regular Andy Trudeau (Ted King) in the process.
 Tempus pops up again at the end of Season 3.
 However, Carradine's character is only mentioned off-screen, and the actor doesn't return to the series again.

 If you're wondering where you've seen Carradine before, you don't have to look further than the "Kung Fu" franchise, which consists of two television series and two movies.
 The actor played Shaolin monk Kwai Chang Caine, a role that earned him both Golden Globe and Emmy awards.
 Carradine went on to star in Quentin Tarantino's critically acclaimed "Kill Bill" franchise as the titular character.
 However, it wasn't Carradine's martial arts background that impressed Tarantino.
-It was the actor's work in "Americana," which he directed as well as starred in. "[Quentin] has seen it so many times he knows every shot and every line of dialogue," Carradine revealed in an interview with AP News (via nj.com).
+It was the actor's work in "Americana," which he directed as well as starred in. "[Quentin] has seen it so many times he knows every shot and every line of dialogue," Carradine revealed (via NJ.com).
+The actor died as a result of accidental asphyxiation in 2009, aged 72.

 Zitto Kazann and Jeff Corey

-The second season finale of "Charmed" revealed the show's new big bad: a trio of distinguished demons called the Council, played by Zitto Kazann, Jeff Corey, and J. G. Hertzler.
+The second season finale of "Charmed" revealed the show's new big bad: A trio of distinguished demons called the Council, played by Zitto Kazann, Jeff Corey, and J. G. Hertzler.
 With assistance from a dragon warlock (Marcus Graham) and a trickster genie (French Stewart), the Council causes the temporary death of Prue.
 However, in true good vs. evil fashion, Piper and Phoebe manage to save Prue and together they vanquish the warlock and free the genie, leaving themselves and the Council alive to fight another day.
 However, when Season 3 begins, the demon trio has been rebranded as the Triad, with different actors playing the new characters.
-And so ends the Council.
+And so ended the Council.
 Sadly, two of those actors are no longer with us.

-Zitto Kazann died on February 5, 2021, at the age of 90, Television Academy confirmed.
+Zitto Kazann died on February 5, 2021, at the age of 90, the Television Academy confirmed.
 He is best remembered for starring in "Red Dawn, "Waterworld," and "Days of Our Lives."
 After "Charmed," Kazann appeared in other supernatural shows, like "Werewolf," "Buffy the Vampire Slayer," and "Angel."
-In the Buffyverse, he played the Kalderash Elder who oversaw Angel's curse, which he received as punishment for killing his beloved daughter.
+Fans of the Buffyverse will no doubt remember him as the Kalderash Elder who oversaw Angel's curse, which he received as punishment for killing his beloved daughter.

 Frances Bay